Mickey Mouse (comic strip): 1940s

 Gottfredson stopped plotting the strip in June 1943, passing it on to Disney press agent Bill Walsh, who wrote the strip for the next twenty years.
 Walsh's first two stories were about fighting the Axis; the second one, Mickey Mouse on a Secret Mission, enraged Adolf Hitler so much that he demanded Benito Mussolini stop Italians from publishing the Topolino (Mickey Mouse) comic magazine.

-As Walsh did not care much about Mickey Mouse as character, and had a taste for science-fiction, mystery and horror, his stories quickly diverged from the previous decade's.
+As Walsh was not interested in Mickey Mouse as a character, and had a taste for science-fiction, mystery and horror, his stories quickly diverged from those of the previous decade.
 Walsh created various bizarre characters and made Mickey's antagonists darker and deadlier.
 In The 'Lectro Box (Oct 1943-Feb 1944), Mickey and nephew Morty create a powerful and unpredictable machine, which soon attracts the monstrous mad scientist Dr. Grut and his posse of mind-controlled Aberzombies.
 A few months later, Mickey, Minnie and Pluto visited The World of Tomorrow (July-Nov 1944), where Pegleg Pete ruled the world with his deadly robots, the Mekka Men.
 The next story, The House of Mystery (Nov 1944-Jan 1945), had the evil scientist Drusilla die in a fire as her mansion burns around her, and her caretaker rushes inside to be with her in the flames.
 At this point, the threat of death became a real presence in the strip.

 In mid-1945, the daily strip moved to a mostly gag-a-day format, with brief two-week continuities through the summer of 1947.
 In September 1947, the strip returned to long continuities and introduced a new character: Eega Beeva, "the Man of Tomorrow".